-Samsung Galaxy Watch 3 review: The new best Android smartwatch
+Review: The Samsung Galaxy Watch 3 is still a great Android smartwatch

 - No MST for Samsung Pay

-As far as smartwatches go, the Galaxy Watch 3 has pretty stunning hardware.
-The casing is made of stainless steel (or titanium, depending on the version you buy, and feels just as great as it looks.
+The Galaxy Watch 3 has pretty stunning hardware as far as smartwatches go.
+Made from stainless steel (or titanium, depending on the version you buy, the casing feels just as great as it looks.
 It's a bit on the thicker side, though; Samsung markets the Watch 3 as being 14% thinner than the original Galaxy Watch, but the 41mm review unit I was sent is still over 11mm thick.
-It's even slightly thicker than the 45mm version, since it needs to be able to cram all of the same sensors into a smaller chassis.
+It's even slightly thicker than the 45mm version since it needs to cram all of the same sensors into a smaller chassis.

-Still, I absolutely love how small of a footprint Samsung was able to give this watch, as it takes up even less space on my wrist than the analog watch I typically wear.
-I'm also a sucker for leather bands, and have zero complaints with the one that comes included in the box — though if you're into other materials like metal or silicone, you can easily swap it out with a standard 20mm band (22 if you opt for the 45mm version).
+Still, I love how small of a footprint Samsung was able to give this watch, as it takes up even less space on my wrist than the analog watch I typically wear.
+I'm also a sucker for leather bands and have zero complaints with the one that comes included in the box — though if you're into other materials like metal or silicone, you can easily swap it out with a standard 20mm band (22mm if you opt for the 45mm version).

 The Galaxy Watch 3 is a gorgeous timepiece with a surprisingly small footprint.

-I thought the haptic "touch bezel" on last year's Galaxy Watch Active 2 was pretty slick, but I'm glad that Samsung revived the physical rotating bezel with the Watch 3.
-There's a satisfying audible click with each rotation of the dial, and it makes scrolling through the software interface delightfully fun.
+I thought the haptic "touch bezel" on the Galaxy Watch Active 2 was pretty slick, but I'm glad that Samsung revived the physical rotating bezel with the Watch 3.
+There's a satisfying audible click with each dial rotation, and it makes scrolling through the software interface delightfully fun.
 Hell, even when you aren't actively using the watch, it's like having a fidget spinner strapped to your wrist.

-Samsung sent me the Galaxy Watch 3 in its new Mystic Bronze finish, which closely resembles a pink or rose gold; it's certainly not as easy to match with an outfit as the Mystic Black or Mystic Silver alternatives (at least, not when your closet is mostly full of band tees and Uniqlo sweaters), but it's a fun, eye-catching color that you definitely won't see on much of the competition.
+Samsung sent me the Galaxy Watch 3 in its Mystic Bronze finish, which closely resembles a pink or rose gold; it's certainly not as easy to match with an outfit as the Mystic Black or Mystic Silver alternatives (at least, not when your closet is mostly full of band tees and Uniqlo sweaters).
+Still, it's a fun, eye-catching color that you won't see on much of the competition.

 Oddly, the 41mm variants of the Galaxy Watch 3 feature a totally smooth rotating bezel around the display, while the 45mm casing features a finely ridged ring in its place.

 Great hardware and looks are hugely important on a smartwatch — after all, watches are just as much an accessory as they are a utility — but they don't add up to much if the software isn't equally good.
-Luckily, Tizen mostly holds up as always.
+Luckily, Tizen mostly holds up.
+Since Samsung has moved to Wear OS starting with the Galaxy Watch 4, Tizen will stop getting updates down the line.

 Samsung added so many fitness features here that there's no more need for an Active line.

 I love how naturally Samsung's interface pairs with a circular display.
-Of course, you can use the rotating bezel to scroll through pages and menus, in addition to being able to just touch and swipe on the screen.
-Even if you've never used a Tizen watch before, it's very intuitive and easy to learn quickly.
+Then, of course, you can use the rotating bezel to scroll through pages and menus and be able just to touch and swipe on the screen.
+Even if you've never used a Tizen watch before, it's intuitive and easy to learn quickly.

 Two major additions to the Galaxy Watch 3 are its blood pressure detector and electrocardiogram, otherwise known as an ECG or EKG.
-Samsung has struggled for years to receive FDA approval for these features in the U.S., and even some of its older watches like the Galaxy Watch Active 2 feature the necessary hardware for ECG support.
-But with the announcement of the Watch 3, Samsung confirmed that it had finally gotten approval and will roll out the ECG app shortly — at the time of writing this review, however, it's still unavailable.
+Samsung struggled for years to receive FDA approval for these features in the U.S., even putting the necessary hardware into some of its older watches like the Watch Active 2 in hopes of retroactively enabling the settings later.
+Thankfully, coinciding with the announcement of the Watch 3, Samsung finally got the go-ahead for its EKG and blood oxygen sensor tech and eventually activated the features in late September 2020.

-You also get a pulse oximeter on the Galaxy Watch 3, which enables SpO2 (blood oxygen) monitoring, as well as VO2 max, which tells you the maximum amount of oxygen you can intake and utilize while excercising.
-You'll get a VO2 estimate automatically after each workout routine, though you'll need to manually initiate blood oxygen readings through the Samsung Health app.
+Along with SpO2 (blood oxygen monitoring), the Watch 3's pulse oximeter allows it to read out VO2 max, which tells you the maximum amount of oxygen you can intake and utilize while exercising.
+You get a VO2 estimate automatically after each workout routine, though you'll need to manually initiate blood oxygen readings through the Samsung Health app.

-My friend Andrew Martonik frequently bemoans the reliability of the GPS on past Galaxy Watches, but while I certainly don't get out and excercise nearly as often as he does, I've found the Watch 3 to be pretty accurate.
-On a three-mile walk through a paved trail with distance markers every half-mile, the Galaxy Watch 3 stayed consistent with the signs I passed, and gave me a full post-workout sheet with stats like my heart rate trends, calories burned, etc.
+Friend of Android Central Andrew Martonik frequently bemoans the reliability of the GPS on past Galaxy Watches, but while I certainly don't get out and exercise nearly as often as he does, I've found the Watch 3 to be fairly accurate.
+On a three-mile walk through a paved trail with distance markers every half-mile, the Galaxy Watch 3 stayed consistent with the signs I passed and gave me a full post-workout sheet with stats like my heart rate trends, calories burned, etc.

 Let's talk about that Tizen software for a second, though.
-I really like the general interface, but despite Samsung's efforts, third-party app support is still lacking.
-In fact, Spotify is the only app on my phone that populated an app on the Watch 3.
+I really like the general interface, but third-party app support is still lacking despite Samsung's efforts.
+Spotify is the only app on my phone that populated an app on the Watch 3.
 I've also found that Spotify app to be hugely unreliable, often failing to control my music playback properly.

 Tizen is still woefully lacking in third-party apps.

 I was also a bit disappointed by the Watch 3's battery life.
-It isn't bad; in fact, with the always-on display disabled, I had no trouble squeezing two or three days out of a single charge.
+It isn't bad.
+In fact, with the always-on display disabled, I had no trouble squeezing two or three days out of a single charge.
 But with AOD turned on, even one full day is pushing it at times, especially if you're using the Watch for activity monitoring.

-Another thing I really wish Samsung would improve is the charging situation.
+Another thing I wish Samsung would improve is the charging situation.
 The included magnetic puck is more or less the same as on every previous Galaxy Watch, with a weak connection that's easy to dislodge.
-I've picked up the Watch 3 hours after putting it on the charger, only to find that it wasn't seated just right and didn't charge at all.
+I've picked up the Watch 3 hours after putting it on the charger, only to find it wasn't seated just right and didn't charge at all.
 It also still uses USB-A, which is ... well, it's fine, but I'd love to see a USB-C option.

-There's also the sky-high price.
-The Galaxy Watch 3 starts at $400 for the 41mm Bluetooth-only model, and only goes up from there.
-That's nothing new for the Galaxy Watch line, but if you've looked at any Wear OS-powered watches lately, you're bound to feel some sticker shock here.
-That's not to say that the Galaxy Watch 3 isn't worth its asking price, if for the gorgeous hardware alone, but you need to really want a premium smartwatch to justify it.
+There's also the sky-high launch price.
+The Galaxy Watch 3 originally started at $400 for the 41mm Bluetooth-only model and only went up from there.
+That pricing is nothing new for the Galaxy Watch line, but if you've looked at any Wear OS-powered watches lately, you're bound to feel some sticker shock here.
+That's not to say that the Galaxy Watch 3 isn't worth the money, if for the gorgeous hardware alone, but you need to ** want a premium smartwatch to justify buying it, even at its newly discounted rates.

 The competition

-Note: This article was originally published in August 2020.
-It was updated in January 2022 with the following changes.